sdbip/EventStore/README.md

 ## Value Objects

-Value objects in general are not modeled here, but it is still important to understand them.
+Value objects are not modeled by this library, but it is still important to understand them.

 A value object is (as the term implies) an object that represents a specific value.
-Values cannot be modified, only replaced.
-Value objects are therefore always immutable (except maybe in Swift).
+Values never change; you can only replace a value with a new one.
+Value objects are therefore always immutable.

-In Swift, value objects can be defined through value-semantics (`struct`).
-Thanks to copy-on-write, Swift has much less need for immutability.
-In rare cases, you might decide that it is okay to make value objects mutable.
-You should still be very restricted with *how* the objects may be changed, though.
+Value objects typically have two functions: they can be compared for structural equality, and they can be validated for correct user input.

+It should not be possible to instantiate an invalid value object.
+The initializer should prevent such, typically by throwing an exception or returning `nil` when invalid data is encountered.
+If the programmer can rely on this working, they will not need to validate the data in their code; it is enough to declare that a variable must be of the correct type (and not `nil`).

+Most value objects conform to `Equatable` and `Hashable`.
+They can thus be used in sets and as dictionary keys.
+A mutable object used as a dictionary key can be changed after it's added making it impossible to find again.
+Immutability is necessary to guarantee correct behaviour.

+`Equatable` value objects can also be `Comparable` and they can be used in calculations.
+You might for example add (`+`) two value objects of same type to get their sum.
+Or you might multiply a value object with a scalar (e.g. an interest rate).
+The result of a calculation is typically an object of the same type as the input, but it could be otherwise.
+E.g. `Ingredient1` plus `Ingredient2` might return a `Cake`.

-Value objects are also encapsulated.
-They have an internal representation of data and an external interface.
-Users of the value object may only couple to the interface, not to the data representation.
+Value objects should also be encapsulated.
+They should have an internal representation of data and an external interface.
+Users of the value object should only ever couple to the interface, never to the concrete data representation.
+That allows the storage strategy to change without breaking references to the value object.
+And it also helps the programmer stay focussed on the *meaning* of the value rather than its *composition*.

+Should, for example, the data representation of an amount of `Money` be composed of an `Int` counting the cents (100 meaning one dollar), a `Double` value of dollars (0.5 to represent 50 cents) or two separate `Int` values (one for dollars and one for cents, where cents < 100)?
+If you ever need to change the data format to support new use cases or a need for higher precision, encapsulation is a guard against errors in all code outside the `Money` type itself.

 ## Entities